 ABSTRACT

 Retrospective analyses into the non-pharmaceutic interventions (NPIs) used to combat the ongoing COVID-19 outbreak has highlighted the potential of optimising interventions.
 These optimal interventions allow for policy makers to manage NPIs in order to minimise the epidemiological and human health impacts of both COVID-19 and the intervention itself.
-Here, we use a susceptible-infectious-recovered (SIR) mathematical model to explore the feasibility of optimising the duration, magnitude and trigger point of five different NPI scenarios to minimise the peak prevalence and attack rate of a simulated UK COVID-19 outbreak.
+Here, we use a susceptible-infectious-recovered (SIR) mathematical model to explore the feasibility of optimising the duration, magnitude and trigger point of five different NPI scenarios to minimise the peak prevalence or the attack rate of a simulated UK COVID-19 outbreak.

-An optimal parameter space to minimise the peak prevalence and the attack rate was identified for each intervention scenario, with each scenario differing with regards to how reductions to transmission were modelled.
+An optimal parameter space to minimise the peak prevalence or the attack rate was identified for each intervention scenario, with each scenario differing with regards to how reductions to transmission were modelled.
 However, we show that these optimal interventions are fragile, sensitive to epidemiological uncertainty and prone to implementation error.
-We highlight the use of suboptimal interventions as a more robust alternative.
-While not as effective as optimal interventions, suboptimal interventions are still capable of reducing peak prevalence and attack rate over a wider, more achievable parameter space.
+We highlight the use of suboptimal interventions as a more robust alternative, with these interventions still capable of mitigating the peak prevalence or the attack rate over a broader, more achievable parameter space.
 This work provides an illustrative example of the concept of intervention optimisation across a wide range of different NPI strategies.

+than the theoretically optimal parameter space.
+The rationale behind these pragmatic “sub-optimal” interventions would be to identify a broad and achievable parameter space that may be sub-optimal, but potentially more robust to implementation error, while still capable of mitigating the detrimental epidemiological impacts of COVID-19

 INTRODUCTION